 No. Advance parole applies to someone who is applying for a green card through the adjustment of status process.
 The combo work authorization and advance parole card is only issued in connection with the green card adjustment of status process.

 How long does it typically take to receive the work authorization and advance parole combo card?

-It typically takes 2.5-3 months for the card to arrive.
-See the following for an overview of green card processing time frames:.
+It typically takes approximately 3.5 months for the card to arrive.

 Will this time period change if I only apply for work authorization or advance parole?